-The truth is the most consistent wellness practices happen at home simply because you have more control over what you eat there; where you don’t have to “go somewhere” or “stop some place” to exercise; where you have the option to have or not have tempting wine, dairy and sugary treats on hand; and where you can always find a quiet and pretty spot to restore yourself.
+Our most consistent healthy meals are probably happening at home already simply because you have more control over what you eat there; where you don’t have to “go somewhere” or “stop some place” to exercise; where you have the option to have or not have tempting wine, dairy and sugary treats on hand; and where you can always find a quiet and pretty spot to restore yourself.

-It’s important to identify a spot that you feel good about, one that you’ll return to time after time.
-This will reinforce a habit. f you don’t have a stand-alone workout space, let’s talk about alternatives.
+It’s important to identify a spot that you feel good about, that you’ll return to time after time.
+This will reinforce a habit.
+If you don’t have a stand-alone workout space, let’s talk about alternatives.

 No, you don’t need major weights or benches for this plan.
 All you need is a stay-bike, a re-bounder, two different size hand weights and a yoga mat.
 Some optional equipment could be yoga blocks, a stability ball, a kettle ball, and foam rollers for myo-fascial release.

-If you haven’t tried the re-bounder yet, do yourself a big ol’ favor and fork out the $130 and get yourself one stat.
-Rebounding, is basically dance-bouncing, bare footed, in place to awesome music.
+If you haven’t tried the re-bounder yet, do yourself a favor and spend the $130 for one.
+Rebounding is basically dance-bouncing, bare footed, in place on a mini trampoline.
+I like to turn on some awesome music.
 It is mega fun, moves lymph, gets your heart rate up, burns calories and best of all alleviates depression in just 15-20 minutes a day.
 They are easy to store and feel super good on your legs, calves and feet.

-Yoga can happen at home my friend, with or without a mat.
+Yoga can happen at home, with or without a mat.
 However, I like the mat because it’s a visual prompt and a great habit enhancer.
 I’ve been practicing it since I was a child, long before it became popular in this country.
-I’ve taken one yoga class in my adult life yet I’ve been consistently practicing it at home for more years than I can count.
+I’ve taken one yoga class in my adult life, yet I’ve been consistently practicing it at home for more years than I can count.

 Before COVID I was in the gym 20- 25 minutes, three times a week.
 Between the aerobic bike, rebounder, yoga and weights all my exercise needs are covered.
 I also know that when needed, I have everything I need at home.